 2. Have your IBDP remarked

 This option is a hit or a miss with many students, simply because remarking papers can go both ways – it can lower your grade or increase it.
 Hence many students are hesitant toward applying for a remark.
 But, if you’re confident about your performance and believe that your low grade could be due to some technical error or for any other reason, then you can certainly take the chance and go ahead and get your papers remarked.

 Currently, the window for having your papers remarked is 6th July-31st August.
 There are a few categories to re-initiate remarking, hence it is best to contact your IB coordinator for the same.
 Results come out within a couple of weeks, making it a relatively faster process.
 If your IB score was a near miss, and remarking your exams have upped your grade, you have another chance at meeting the criteria for your conditional offer.

-If your score was a near miss, or a few points lower than the score needed for your university seat, then you can wait till the 17th of August – this is when the A-level results will be announced.
-If you have a conditional offer or an offer by the university given to you on condition that you score a certain grade, and you’ve only missed the grade by a few points, it can be so discouraging for all the hard work that you’ve put in.
+If your score was a near miss, or a few points lower than the score needed for your university seat, then you can wait till the 17th of August.
+This is when the A-level results will be announced.
+In case you have a conditional offer or an offer by the university given to you on condition that you score a certain grade, and you’ve only missed the grade by a few points, it can be so discouraging for all the hard work that you’ve put in.

-If you need any assistance in coping and figuring out your next best steps, for both personal and academic fronts, you can check out our support services around mental wellness counselling as well as academic counselling.
-Contact us and be rest assured, our team of well-experienced and approachable educators is here to help you.
+If you need any assistance in coping and figuring out your next best steps, for both personal and academic fronts, you can check out our support services around mental wellness counseling as well as academic counseling.
+Contact us and rest assured, our team of well-experienced and approachable educators is here to help you.